 This dual jurisdiction existed until the French Revolution!

 The Barony of Thiers passed from the County of Auvergne to the Duchy of Bourbon during the 14th century.

 Uptown Thiers benefits from an exceptional location.

-Indeed, it is a 'hanging city' built on the steep cliff side that overlooks the Durolle.
+It indeed is a 'hanging city' that clings on the steep cliff side that overlooks the Durolle.

 The turbulent river dug narrow canyons that once gave rise to evocative place names still in use such as “Bout du Monde - End of the World» or « Creux de l’enfer - Hell's Hole ".

 The other side of the city faces the Limagne Plain that stretches to the north of Clermont-Ferrand.

 Thiers is an old town, however, it never had any place in the history of France and therefore has a limited architectural heritage.

 However, the handful of religious and medieval buildings it boasts are listed Historical Monuments.